hemashushu/hemashushu.github.io/src/content/about/index.en.md

 ### Why do some projects only have documentation but no released code or binary packages?

 Developing a programming language is a huge undertaking, so many projects are still in heavy development.
-This means that they are currently just a collection of scattered code, and while they can implement basic functions, they are not ready for release, I will release them when they are ready.
+Most of them are currently just a collection of scattered code, and while they can implement basic functions, they are not ready for release, I will release them when they are ready.

 For now, only _XiaoXuan Core_ is complete, you can download it and try it out.
-I will then release _XiaoXuan Script_, _XiaoXuan Native_, _XiaoXuan Managed_ and other projects.
+I will then release _XiaoXuan Native_, _XiaoXuan Script_, _XiaoXuan Managed_ and other projects.

 ### Why use the MPL open source license and additional terms instead of other permissive licenses?